-Objective What we know What we do What else could we do Scripture

-Health and Wellbeing

-Keeping Safe

-About rules and age restrictions Despite the fact most social networks do Safer internet week Police visit Proverbs 29:25 Fear of man will prove to be

-not allow PANTS a snare, but
+Objective What we know What we do What else could we do Scripture Health and Wellbeing Keeping Safe About rules and age restrictions that keep us safe.
+Despite the fact most social networks do not allow children under 13 to register, the poll revealed that 18 per cent of eight to 11-year-olds had a profile of their own.
+Safer internet week PANTS Police visit Proverbs 29:25 Fear of man will prove to be a snare, but whoever trusts in the LORD is kept safe.